How to Steep Tea: The Ultimate Guide for Every Flavor

 For most tea types, you can use a standard tea cup or coffee mug.
 Other teas such as yerba mate and Chinese teas require special tea vessels and tea accessories if you want to brew the traditional way.
 For yerba mate, you'll need a wooden or clay gourd and a metal or bamboo straw called a bombilla for traditional brewing.
 For high quality Chinese teas such as oolong tea, you can use a clay yixing mug or a porcelain gaiwan.

-In traditional tea brewing, it's recommended to use a designated vessel for each type of tea you drink.
+In traditional tea brewing, it's recommended to use a designated vessel for the different types of tea you drink.
 This is largely because materials such as clay absorb the flavors of tea, resulting in a rich tea experience.
 Mixing teas in the same mug or cup can then create contrasting and bitter flavors so it's best to use traditional mugs for only one tea type.
+This is particularly common among tea drinkers who use green tea leaves.
+The green tea develops richer flavors when brewed in clay tea vessels.
+Make sure to clean the empty teapot with hot water — no soap — and let it dry thoroughly.

 Use the Best Quality Tea

 For the best results, use the highest quality leaves possible.
 In general, this means looking for leaves that are unbroken and come from a reputable source.
-Established tea producers can tell you exactly where the leaves are harvested and can explain the drying and oxidation process—ensuring the highest possible quality.
+Established tea producers can tell you exactly where the leaves are harvested and can explain the drying and oxidation process—ensuring the highest possible quality for every type of tea.
 The freshness of tea leaves can also impact certain blends.
-You can find a host of high quality teas from true teas to tisanes right in our shop.
+Some of the best quality black teas include Assam, Darjeeling and Earl Grey.
+For the best green teas, try Sencha, Matcha, Longjing and Gunpowder green teas.
+You can find a host of high quality teas and discover new teas from true teas to tisanes right in our shop.
+They're perfect for brewing piping hot blends or iced tea.

 You also want to use the right amount of tea leaves.
 Most teas require a serving size of 1 teaspoon of tea leaves for every 6- to 8-ounce cup.
 Some more delicate brews can be made stronger by steeping longer or adding more leaves.
 Don't be afraid to play around until you find the perfect combination.